meo-albu/react-native-demo-app/README.md

 ## Quick start

-- `yarn install` to install the dependencies
+- `yarn` to install the dependencies

 ### Android